RecExplainer: Aligning Large Language Models for Explaining Recommendation Models: Abstract

 \section{Abstract}

-Recommender systems are widely used in various online services, with embedding-based models being particularly popular due to their expressiveness in representing complex signals.
-However, these models often lack interpretability, making them less reliable and transparent for both users and developers.
-With the emergence of large language models (LLMs), we find that their capabilities in language expression, knowledge-aware reasoning, and instruction following are exceptionally powerful.
-Based on this, we propose a new model interpretation approach for recommender systems, by using LLMs as surrogate models and learn to mimic and comprehend target recommender models.
-Specifically, we introduce three alignment methods: behavior alignment, intention alignment, and hybrid alignment.
-Behavior alignment operates in the language space, representing user preferences and item information as text to learn the recommendation model's behavior; intention alignment works in the latent space of the recommendation model, using user and item representations to understand the model's behavior; hybrid alignment combines both language and latent spaces for alignment training.
-To demonstrate the effectiveness of our methods, we conduct evaluation from two perspectives: alignment effect, and explanation generation ability on three public datasets.
-Experimental results indicate that our approach effectively enables LLMs to comprehend the patterns of recommendation models and generate highly credible recommendation explanations.
+Recommender systems are widely used in online services, with embedding-based models being particularly popular due to their expressiveness in representing complex signals.
+However, these models often function as a black box, making them less transparent and reliable for both users and developers.
+Recently, large language models (LLMs) have demonstrated remarkable intelligence in understanding, reasoning, and instruction following.
+This paper presents the initial exploration of using LLMs as surrogate models to explaining black-box recommender models.
+The primary concept involves training LLMs to comprehend and emulate the behavior of target recommender models.
+By leveraging LLMs' own extensive world knowledge and multi-step reasoning abilities, these aligned LLMs can serve as advanced surrogates, capable of reasoning about observations.
+Moreover, employing natural language as an interface allows for the creation of customizable explanations that can be adapted to individual user preferences.
+To facilitate an effective alignment, we introduce three methods: behavior alignment, intention alignment, and hybrid alignment.
+Behavior alignment operates in the language space, representing user preferences and item information as text to mimic the target model's behavior; intention alignment works in the latent space of the recommendation model, using user and item representations to understand the model's behavior; hybrid alignment combines both language and latent spaces.
+Comprehensive experiments conducted on three public datasets show that our approach yields promising results in understanding and mimicking target models, producing high-quality, high-fidelity, and distinct explanations.
+Our code is available at https://github.com/microsoft/RecAI.

 \ccsdesc[500]{Information systems~Recommender systems} \ccsdesc[500]{Computing methodologies~Natural language generation}